ansible/ansible-documentation/docs/docsite/rst/community/security_policy.rst

 All reports MUST be submitted by email to: `security@ansible.com <mailto:security@ansible.com>`_

-Security vulnerabilities MUST NOT be reported through any public (or unsecure) method, including, but not limited to:
+Security vulnerabilities MUST NOT be reported through any public (or insecure) method, including, but not limited to:

 * Public GitHub issues.
 * Pull requests.